SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 P: temppwd

-The availability to boot is longer than you might like, but be patient, the board will finish booting and enumerate as a drive on your host computer.
+The availability if this connection may take longer than you might like, but be patient, the board will finish booting and enumerate as a drive on your host computer.

-Connect an active Ethernet cable into your BeagleBone.
+Connect a live Internet connection by the Ethernet cable into your Beagle Bone Black.
 Check to see if you have a valid IP address on `eth0`:

 ```
 sudo ifconfig
 ```

 ### What Version do you have?
+If you are having troubles, be sure you are using the same version that's documented here.
+When the kernel changes, the results may be different.

 Enter the following command `cat /etc/dogtag`:

 ```